robertmok/Geolocation-App/README.md

 The calculated distances is displayed in a table along with the geocoding of the coordinates (street name, city and country) using Nominatim.

 This application is responsive (using Bootstrap) and asynchronous (using AJAX).
+Other technologies used in this application includes:
+- XML
+- Drag and Drop
+- FileReader
+- Web Worker (used to calculate the distance between coordinates)

 **Note:** The Google API Key is removed from the code.